pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

     SELECT,INSERT,UPDATE,DELETE,WHERE,AS,SET = map(CaselessKeyword,
         'select insert update delete where as set'.split())

 and then just reference the all-caps expressions in the rest of the grammar.
 It just makes the grammar read more cleanly to me, without all the `CaselessKeyword`s breaking up the flow.
-I'll also be more likely to reuse expressions this way, instead of having multiple `CaselessKeyword(&quot;as&quot;)` expressions cropping up here and there in my grammar.
+I'll also be more likely to reuse expressions this way, instead of having multiple `CaselessKeyword("as")` expressions cropping up here and there in my grammar.